 Electric Vehicles and Chargers

-Discounts, rebates, and tax credits are available for certain models of electric vehicles and plug-in hybrid electric vehicles and for installing advanced chargers.
-Montgomery County EV Co-op advertises dealership discounts.
-The State of Maryland offers up to $3,000 excise tax credit and IRS offers credits up to $4,000 for used vehicle purchases and $7,500 for new vehicles subject to model eligibility, cost limits, and a moderate-income cap.
+Discounts, rebates, and tax credits are available for certain electric and plug-in hybrid vehicle models, as well as for installing advanced chargers.
+Montgomery County EV Co-op promotes dealership discounts.
+The State of Maryland offers up to a $3,000 excise tax credit, depending on model eligibility, cost limits, and moderate-income requirements.
+Homeowners can also claim a federal tax credit of 30% (up to $1,000) for residential EV chargers installed by June 1, 2026.

 Sustainable Landscaping

-RainScapes Rebates are available to homes and nonprofits for installing native plantings, rain gardens, removing impervious pavement, rain barrels, cisterns, trees, permeable pavers, and green roofs.
-These practices improve water quality of our streams and provide cooling and wildlife habitat benefits.
+Through a new partnership with Chesapeake Bay Trust, RainScapes Rebates are available to detached homes, townhomes, homeowners associations, condominium associations, and nonprofits.
+Eligible participants can receive up to $5,000 in lifetime rebates for installing native plantings, rain gardens, rain barrels, cisterns, trees, permeable pavers, green roofs, or removing impervious pavement.
+These practices help improve the water quality of local streams and provide cooling and wildlife habitat benefits.

 Energy and Solar for Low/Moderate Income Residents